emilyfairfield/cut-list/README.md

 I made due with that tool at the time just to get the project done, but I swore I would improve upon it.
 This is my attempt at doing just that.

+First, let's list our assumptions:
+* test

-First, let's see if we can formulate the problem as a Mixed Integer Linear Program (MILP):
+Next, let's see if we can formulate the problem as a Mixed Integer Linear Program (MILP):